Skip to content

 Integration with Video Surveillance

-Access control systems gain significant value when integrated with CCTV.
-When an access event occurs — a door opening, a failed credential attempt, a forced entry alarm — the system automatically retrieves and displays the associated camera footage.
-Security teams no longer need to manually correlate time-stamped access logs against hours of camera recordings.
-Integrated systems reduce incident investigation time by up to 70% in PRCONNECT deployments.
+Access control systems gain value when integrated with CCTV.
+When an access event occurs — a door opening, a failed credential attempt or a forced-entry alarm — an integrated system can associate the event with relevant camera footage.
+This can make incident review more direct than manually comparing separate access logs and recordings.

 AI-Powered Analytics